tonyc/open890/README.md

 If you would like to change the default host and port that open890 is accessed via, you can set the `OPEN890_HOST` and `OPEN890_PORT` environment variables accordingly.
 This is most useful if you are accessing open890 from a separate machine than the one it is running on.

+You can change default UDP audio server port from 60001 to whatever you'd like by setting `OPEN890_UDP_PORT`.
+This is useful if your ISP filters port 60001 and would like to forward the port yourself.

 Please note that the web interface **is not secured with a password**, and it assumes that you will run it on a trusted network.
 This is equivalent to running a computer with ARCP-890 left running.

 If you wish to require a basic password, edit `config/config.toml` (you may need to copy `example.config.toml` first), and uncomment or add the following section: